albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

     return AllDetections
 ```

-Here, the server processes detections for each type of attack (DoS, Fuzzy, Impersonate), adds the respective dataset information to each detection, and appends them to the AllDetections list.
-The list is then returned for further use in the server.

 ### Client application

-The mobile application is developed using the Ionic framework (in React) and then compiled into an Android APK app.<br/>
+The mobile application is developed using Ionic framework (in React) and then compiled as an Android APK app.<br/>
 *For this test, an iOS app hasn't been created.*

 We added some libraries: